Peace is the foundation for all philanthropy. It is time to support peace.

 “Thank you so much for stepping in and being the father to my son that I couldn’t be.
 My son deserved better and you gave him better, I appreciate all you have done for him.”

-14 -Year-old Justine to Mother Maria (recovering from addiction)
+14 -Year-old daughter to Mom (recovering from addiction)

 “Mom I have been afraid to tell you this, because I love you and I don’t want to hurt your feelings.
 I want to stay with you at least once a week, but I really love my new school and I just feel more stable living with Dad.”

 Make a request, instead of a complaint.
 A complaint is accusatory and causes immediate defensiveness.
 Mediators help people re-frame complaints into requests.

 For example, "You Always..." can bee seen a request for someone to do less of something.
 Similarly, "You Never..." is really a request for someone to do more of something.

 If you are interested in joining the team to: 1.
 Help keep children out of foster care, 2.
 Reduce violence between co-parenting families, and 3.
 Promote social peace & justice, please contact us at: Mediation@SoCalFM.org

 2019 SCFM Children's Court Mediation Training: If you are interested in joining our elite team of mediators, find out more by clicking "ABOUT THE TRAINING".